bcampbell/steno/doc/indexing.md

 ## More about stemming

-Mostly, the stemming is concerned with snipping off suffixes to get at a standardised root word. eg "connection", "connected", "connecting", "connects" all stem to "connect".
+Mostly, the stemming is concerned with snipping off suffixes to get at a standardised root word. eg `connection`, `connected`, `connecting`, `connects` all stem to `connect`.

 Note that the stemming mostly works OK, but will fall prey to the bizarreness of English language some times.
-For example, I think it'll treat "business" as a form of "busy" (both will end up as "busi", I think.
+For example, I think it'll treat `business` as a form of `busy` (both will end up as `busi`, I think.
 Which isn't tooooo unreasonable, but likely not what you want)

 ## List of stopwords

 The default list of stopwords seems pretty sensible (see below).
-To me, the only one that looked like it might cause trouble is "against".
+To me, the only one that looked like it might cause trouble is `against`.

 The full list is: